tetracorp/k240/docs/_posts/2020-03-01-0-introduction.md

 the number of workers required for each building, and some unexpected or counter-intuitive building effects.

+The exact causes and effects of [social unrest](security-and-morale.html) have been identified.

 ### Aliens

 Alien ships and buildings are even more mysterious.
 The game leaves us wondering